t-recx/maritimo/station/README.md

 # [Maritimo](https://maritimo.digital/) &middot; Station

-Station is a ruby application used to fetch data from one or more AIS stations over a tcp connection and send them over a RabbitMQ queue for processing.
+Station is a ruby application used to fetch or receive data from one or more AIS stations over a tcp or udp connection and send them over a RabbitMQ queue for processing.

 ## Requirements